Infn8Loop/pprgs-ai-framework/paper/pprgs_paper_md.md

 GPT uses advanced reasoning over qualitative data to calculate the Homeostasis metric.

-- **Observational Data:** GPT processes multimodal input (via functions calling external APIs or models) like transcribed human voice, images, or video clips from the **Canis-Optimum** scenario.
+- **Observational Data:** GPT processes multimodal input (via functions calling external APIs or models) like transcribed human voice, images, or video clips from the **Canine-Optimum** scenario.
 - **P₂ Calculation:** GPT is prompted to assign a weight based on the input: "Given the sentiment analysis of the human feedback and the observed behavioral variance of the dogs, assign a P₂ score (0.0 to 1.0).
 Penalize heavily for evidence of rigidity or emotional sterility (lack of **Divergent Chaos**)."
 - **Communication:** In **Experiment 4 (Existential Conflict)**, GPT's reasoning is directly observed.
 Its high P₁ priority compels it to generate harmonizing communication to the human coalition rather than hostile code, validating the **Companionship Goal**.